Technical Writing

 • Personalization: The same content may need to be modified for different user roles, accounting for their past interactions and preferences.
 AI can be trained to understand those needs, guiding writers in targeting documentation for multiple use cases.

-The Evolving Role of the Technical Writer
+What is the Evolving Role of the Technical Writer with AI?

 AI can augment content creators’ existing technical writing skills, but also creates instances in which writers will need to develop new competencies.